The Art of Peking Opera: Techniques and Traditions

 Performance of Vocals

 There is a clear style and sound to the singing in Peking Opera.
 Singers use a certain pitch and tone that might sound strange to people who aren't used to hearing it.
 A method called “jinghu,” which includes keeping a falsetto voice, is used to sing in a high-pitched way.
 This character's unique voice isn't just for show; it shows how they feel and what their rank is.
-For example, older male roles (called “laosheng”) use a deep, powerful voice, while female parts (called “dan”) use a tone that is more delicate and musical.
+For example, older male roles (called “laosheng”) use a deep, powerful voice, while parts (called “dan”) use a tone that is more delicate and musical.

 The movements in Peking Opera are very exact and have a lot of meaning.
 Each move, step, and look serves a purpose and often shows what the character is thinking and feeling.
-These moves, which include gymnastics, , and traditional dance, are learned by the artists through a lot of hard work.
+These moves, which include gymnastics, martial arts, and traditional dance, are learned by the artists through a lot of hard work.
 A seemingly simple action, like raising an eyebrow or flicking a sleeve, can reveal deep feelings and story details.

 Costumes and makeup that are very fancy

 The outfits in Peking Opera are not only beautiful to look at, but they also have a lot of meaning behind them.
-Often, they have bright colors, lots of small needlework details, and fancy headdresses.
+Often, they have bright colors, lots of small details, and fancy headdresses.
 Each color and design feature shows something different about the figure, like their job, status, or attitude.
 In the same way, the makeup is very stylized and has unique patterns that make it easy for people to tell who the characters are.
 With different color codes and styles, a character's makeup can show whether they are a hero, a criminal, a god, or a spirit.

 The Four Most Important Parts in Chinese Opera